mc1517/BusinessAnalyticsCourse/README.md

+# Start on slides now available

+Use RStudio, create a new project in your git directory (BusinessAnalyticsCourse), and open the slides/1-intro.Rmd.

+On the interface you should see a "knitHTML" button.
+Click this to compile and preview the slides.

 # BusinessAnalyticsCourse
 This is a repository to organize the teaching material for a new course at Monash University, to be jointly taught by Di Cook, Rob Hyndman and Souhaib Ben Taieb.